clean-coder-lead-1/summerent-in-py-kulkarni-vishwanath/README.md

 Think about guiding refactoring-work in your regular/project teams.
 Think of the day-to-day work done in your team, and improving the quality of code.

 You have seen a few workflows in this repository.
 They are quality-gates to prevent duplication, control complexity and prove functionality.
-Do you think some of them have potential to guide code-improvements in your team? **yes yes/no**
+Do you think some of them have potential to guide code-improvements in your team? **yes**

 During the next four weeks, what improvement do you plan in your code-quality practice? (in your regular work, not in this repository!)
 **Improve the documentation of the functions/methods used, follow the principle that each function has to do a single job and not multiple tasks, make functions less complexx and easy to understand, do not use too many function calls within functions.**